Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 Education

 This project is based upon an outcome-based and learner-centered approach to co-learning with a diverse agricultural educator cohort.
-Cohort members represent Extension, a state agency, and one not-for-profit organization.
-The five-member leadership team includes academics and experienced farmer-educators and meets monthly with the cohort members for two hours to share experiences and support idea exchange on creating and implementing producer-centered approaches and engaging with a producer from the start.
-Each meeting employs active learning approaches, peer teaching, and open conversation to create a supportive space to explore potentially challenging topics and make it safe not to know.
+Cohort members represent Extension, a state agency and a not-for-profit organization.
+The five-member leadership team includes academics and experienced farmer-educators and meets monthly with the cohort members for two hours to share experiences and support the exchange of ideas for creating and implementing producer-centered approaches and how to engage with a producer from the start.
+Each meeting and the in-person retreats employ active learning approaches, peer teaching, and open conversation to create a supportive space to explore potentially challenging topics and make it safe not to know.
 The project also uses an Extension Foundation Campus site to share resources, archive project files, and post files for feedback.
-The cohort members adapt the strategies shared in the project to co-create and co-teach sustainable agriculture programming.
+The cohort members adapt the strategies shared in the project to co-create and co-teach producer-centered sustainable agriculture programming.

 Education & Outreach Initiatives

-Each month for two hours, the five-member leadership team and the cohort of seven agricultural educators meet to 1) explore new ways of working with producers as co-educators, 2) discuss options for using a producer-centered educational planning framework, 3) gain skills for implementing effective education with adult audiences and 4) share ideas and provide each other with feedback on educational plans (aka workshopping).
-During this time, the cohort members will co-lead educational programming for producers.
+Each month for two hours, the five-member leadership team and the cohort of seven agricultural educators meet to 1) explore new ways of working with producers as co-educators, 2) discuss options for using a producer-centered and outcome-based educational planning framework, 3) gain skills for implementing effective education with adult audiences and 4) share ideas and provide each other with feedback on educational plans (aka workshopping).
+During this time, the cohort members co-led educational programming for producers.

 In 2022, the leadership team recruited cohort members, and the cohort began meeting as a group in October.